Monsanto shareholders back Bayer deal, CEO hopeful of U.S. approval

-CHICAGO Shareholders of U.S. seeds and agrochemicals company Monsanto Co (MON.N) approved the company's $66 billion acquisition by Bayer AG (BAYGn.DE) on Tuesday, a deal that still requires regulatory approval to close as expected in late 2017.
+CHICAGO (Reuters) - Shareholders of U.S. seeds and agrochemicals company Monsanto Co approved the company's $66 billion acquisition by Bayer AG on Tuesday, a deal that still requires regulatory approval to close as expected in late 2017.

 Increased research and development spending by the combined companies and plans to develop a global seeds and biotechnology hub in St. Louis fuel hopes regulators will not block the deal, which was agreed upon in September, Monsanto CEO Hugh Grant said.